Chai-mae/ToDo-App/README.md

 *	QStringListModel as a model : The QStringListModel class provides a model that supplies strings to views.
 QStringListModel is an editable model that can be used for simple cases where you need to display a number of strings in a view widget, such as a QListView or a QComboBox.
 The model provides all the standard functions of an editable model, representing the data in the string list as a model with one column and a number of rows equal to the number of items in the list.

-You will find a video that visualizes the functioning of our application.
+Here is a video that visualizes the functioning of our application.

 https://user-images.githubusercontent.com/93831197/150682966-15405b5b-9be1-4900-9a08-b57e23e3625e.mp4